SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 1. Using the trailer jack, lower the front of the trailer till the back is as high as it can go.
 Then jam two wood cribs under the back of the frame.

 2. Jack up the front of the trailer as high as it can go.
 Jam two wood cribs under the front of the trailer.
-Lower the trailer so it rests on the cribs.
+Rest the trailer on the cribs.
+(This is the stage at which I store Panache for the winter with most of the weight off the wheels.)
 At this point the tires should be off the ground a bit so you can place a wood spacer under them to create a higher pivot point for continuing this process.
-I jacked up the axles and add spacers under them to speed up the process.
+I jacked up the axles to add spacers under them to speed up the lifting process.

 3. Place spacers under the jack as well because the jack simply isn't long enough to reach the ground once the trailer has been raised.
 Then raise the front of the trailer enough to remove the front cribs, lower the front of the trailer till the back is as high as it can go.
 There should now be a slight space between the trailer frame and the top of the back cribs.
 Build up the height of the crib with wood spacers to fill the gap.